rancher/docs/content/rancher/v2.x/en/installation/ha/kubernetes-rke/_index.md

 Use RKE to install Kubernetes with a high availability etcd configuration.

+> **Note:** For systems without direct internet access see [RKE - Air Gap]({{< baseurl >}}/rancher/v2.x/en/installation/air-gap-installation/install-rancher/#rke) for install details.

 ### Create the `rancher-cluster.yml` File

 Using the sample below create the `rancher-cluster.yml` file.
 Replace the IP Addresses in the `nodes` list with the IP address or DNS names of the 3 Nodes you created.

-> **Notes:**
->
->- Air Gap User?
-[Add a private registry section]({{< baseurl >}}/rancher/v2.x/en/installation/air-gap-installation/install-rancher/#add-private-registry-to-rke-yaml) to the sample below.
->- If your node has public and internal addresses, it is recommended to set the `internal_address:` so Kubernetes will use it for intra-cluster communication.
+> **Note:**  If your node has public and internal addresses, it is recommended to set the `internal_address:` so Kubernetes will use it for intra-cluster communication.
 Some services like AWS EC2 require setting the `internal_address:` if you want to use self-referencing security groups or firewalls.

 ```yaml